-- 3.5.1 The outdoor play area and playground equipment shall be located as generally identified on Schedule B, and playground equipment shall be permitted on the property. - 3.5.2 The outdoor play area shall be screened or fenced in a manner to ensure the safety and security of the children under care. - 3.5.3 The outdoor play area may be expanded or relocated so long as it is wholly on the lands at no more than 70% of lot coverage excluding the main building floorplate and parking. - 3.5.4 The outdoor play area shall not occupy a designated parking space.
+- 3.5.1 The outdoor play area(s) shall be located as generally identified on Schedule B, and playground equipment shall be permitted on the Lands. - 3.5.2 The outdoor play area(s) shall be screened or fenced in a manner to ensure the safety and security of the children under care. - 3.5.3 The outdoor play area(s) may be expanded or relocated so long as they are wholly on the Lands at no more than 70% of lot coverage excluding the main building floorplate and parking.

+3.5.4 The outdoor play area(s) shall not occupy a designated parking space.